Interested in his N.P.

 What are the possible outcomes?

-- Your NP reciprocates the feeling, but says s/he cannot get involved because of the boundaries
+- Your NP reciprocates the feeling, but says s/he cannot get involved because of the boundaries or professional policies

 - Your NP reciprocates the feeling, but says s/h cannot get involved because of some other reason, such as being in a pre-existing relationship